S-ayanide/Competitive-Coding/June LeetCoding Challenge/Delete Node in a Linked List/README.md

+# Delete Node in a Linked List

-#### Write a function to delete a node (except the tail) in a singly linked list, given only access to that node.
+Write a function to delete a node (except the tail) in a singly linked list, given only access to that node.
 Given linked list -- head = [4,5,1,9], which looks like following:

 ```